Cancer Pharmacology and Computational Medicine

 At Cancer Pharmacology and Computational Medicine we combine high-throughput screening, drug repurposing, innovative cell models, primary patient derived cells and computational approaches to find new treatment alternatives.
 We are also hosting the In vitro and systems pharmacology facility of the SciLife drug discovery and development (DDD) platform.

-Cancer Pharmacology (Professor Rolf Larsson, Professor Peter Nygren, Associate Professor Mårten Fryknäs, Associate professor Joachim Gullbo, Anna Segerman)
+The research in Cancer Pharmacology is carried out by Professor Rolf Larsson, Professor Peter Nygren, Associate Professor Mårten Fryknäs, Associate professor Joachim Gullbo and Anna Segerman.

 - Drug repositioning

 - High-throughput screening – in 3D